IreliaTable/irelia/documentation/translations.md

 Client and server code (node.js) use separate resource files.
 A resource file name format follows a pattern: [language code].[product].json (e.g. `pl-Pl.client.json`, `en-US.client.json`, `en.client.json`).
-Grist can be packaged as several different products, and each product can have its own translation files that are added to the core.
+Irelia can be packaged as several different products, and each product can have its own translation files that are added to the core.
 Products are supported by leveraging `i18next` feature called `namespaces` https://www.i18next.com/principles/namespaces.